lijax/Coursera_Capstone/Week 1/Report.2.md

 ### 2.2 Data Cleaning

-The neighborhood data, oringally in GeoJSON format, was transformed into a table with columns of `Neighborhood`, `Borough`, `Latitude`,`Longitude` and 306 entries.
+The neighborhood data, originally in GeoJSON format, was transformed into a table with columns of `Neighborhood`, `Borough`, `Latitude`,`Longitude` and 306 entries.

 |     | Neighborhood | Borough | Latitude  | Longitude  |
 | --- | ------------ | ------- | --------- | ---------- |